• Home

 TOPICAL USE

-Pink pepper can be used topically to purify the skin, soothe discomforts, promote healthy breathing, and reduce stress.
+Pink pepper can be used topically to purify the skin.
 It is also a great essential oil to use to promote positive feelings.

 Fractionated coconut oil is my favorite carrier oil, but there are several other carrier oils to choose from.
 Learn more about carrier oils here.